Soft Navigations and Interaction Contentful Paint

 2. If document’s active soft navigation candidate is not interaction context, return.

-3. If interaction context’s first URL value is unset, return.
+3. If interaction context’s first URL value is null, return.

 4. If interaction context’s first contentful paint is null, return.